netdata/netdata/packaging/installer/README.md

 !!! warning
     You can find Netdata packages distributed by third parties.
 In many cases, these packages are either too old or broken.
 So, the suggested ways to install Netdata are the ones in this page.
-    **We are currently working to provide our binary packages for all Linux distros.** Stay tuned...

 1. [Automatic one line installation](#one-line-installation), easy installation from source, **this is the default**
 2. [Install pre-built static binary on any 64bit Linux](#linux-64bit-pre-built-static-binary)